corunet/groovy-memory-limiter/README.md

 #### Checking memory
 The limiter will regularly check for the amount of memory allocated by the script's executing thread.
-If it is exceeded, a callback will be executed to a method expecting a MemoryQuotaCheck instance, which can be queried to find out more about the infringement or used to reconfigure the limit.
+If it is exceeded, a callback will be executed to a method expecting a `MemoryQuotaCheck` instance, which can be queried to find out more about the infringement or used to reconfigure the limit.

 ###### From Java
-The following code will call the QuotaInfringementHandler#handle method at the beginning `method()`.
+The following code will call the QuotaInfringementHandler#handle method at the beginning of the Groovy `method()`.
 ```java
 public class MemoryLimit {
     public static void main() {}